-Strange creatures have risen from their 16th century ocean depths and are swimming freely in the Public Domain!
+Sea Monsters have risen from their 16th century ocean depths and are swimming freely in the Public Domain!
 We released the kraken, and it is thrilled to be out!

 It was written by Conrad Gessner (1516-1565), the city physician of Zürich.
-As city physician, Gessner was responsible for the health of the city’s populace, and for the sanitary conditions within the city (and during a time of the plague!).
+As city physician, Gessner was responsible for the health of the city’s populace.
+Additionally he oversaw the sanitary conditions within the city (and during a time of the plague!).
 Somehow he also found time to study, collect and write.
 He’s remembered today as the father of scientific bibliography, zoology and botany.

 Strange and mythical creatures appear in the texts as well.
-Some of the creatures might simply be natural oddities, and a number of the mythical beasts (hydras, unicorns, and satyrs) may have been included out of a prudence toward completeness.
-It has also been speculated that publishers added some imaginary creatures in order to boost sales, without the permission of the author.
+Some of the creatures appear to simply be natural abnormalities confused as disparate species.
+Likewise a number of the mythical beasts (hydras, unicorns, and satyrs) may have been included out of a prudence toward completeness.
+It has also been speculated that publishers added some imaginary creatures in order to boost sales without the permission of the author.

 The legend of the Sea Bishop is an interesting fish tale.
-The creature was caught in 1531 in the Baltic Sea, and presented to the King of Poland, Sigismund I (1467-1548), and a group of Catholic bishops.
-The Sea Bishop gestured that it wished to return to the sea, and perhaps in a show of comradery to their sea-based evangelical brethren, the bishops obliged its wish.
-The sea bishop made the sign of the cross and disappeared into the waters, never to be seen again.
+A strange creature was caught in 1531 in the Baltic Sea, and presented to the King of Poland, Sigismund I (1467-1548), and a group of Catholic bishops.
+The Sea Bishop gestured that it wished to return to the sea.
+Consequently, perhaps in a show of comradery to their sea-based evangelical brethren, the bishops obliged its wish.
+Henceforth, the creature made the sign of the cross and disappeared into the waters, never to be seen again.

-Anyway, Rondelet made sure to distance himself from the the story.
+In any event, Rondelet made sure to distance himself from the the story.
 He wrote that he omitted many preposterous details about the creature, and that he could not confirm or refute the creatures existence.
 “It sure is a mystery.
 Thanks for buying my book with the crazy sea monster” – Rondelet, probably.
 Gessner copied Rondelet’s Sea Bishop illustration in 1558, and repeats Rondelet’s description, with a new detail: the Sea Bishop was huge.

 This Sea Pig is one of our favorite images from Historia animalium, but it first appeared much earlier, in 1539.
 Swedish writer and cartographer Olaus Magnus created a similar illustration of the creature as part of his detailed map of the Nordic countries, the Carta Marina.
 Magnus was a devote Catholic, and exiled from Sweden because of his religious ties, and many of his sea monsters have overtly symbolic characteristics.
 Years later Magnus would write: